 Free Pregnancy Testing

-If you think you are pregnant, go to a University Health outpatient women’s OB-GYN clinic for a free, same-day pregnancy test.
+If you think you are pregnant, you can go to a University Health outpatient women’s OB-GYN clinic for a free, same-day pregnancy test.
 Meet with a provider during the same visit who can answer your questions if you have a positive test result.

 How to Choose a Prenatal Care Provider